chriseugenerodriguez/glow-menu/wp-content/plugins/refer-a-friend-for-woocommerce-by-wpgens/README.txt

 = 1.0.4 =
 * Emails are now pretty styled like woocommerce emails.
 = 1.0.2 =
-* Fixed bug where coupon would sometimes be created even if no referal link was added
+* Fixed bug where coupon would sometimes be created even if no referral link was added
 * Translate ready
 = 1.0.1 =
 * Fixed min amount bug and coupon type issue 14.11.2015